 • Installing a dedicated electrical circuit, $250.

 Installing an ENERGY STAR-certified ductless mini-split can give you access to valuable tax credits.
-The mini-split tax credit is $300 for eligible systems installed at your home through December 31, 2021.
-We suggest consulting with your tax professional for more details.
+The mini-split tax credit is $300 for qualified systems installed at your residence through December 31, 2021.
+We recommend chatting with your tax professional for more information.

-Energy companies in Chelan and Wenatchee also typically give rebates for purchasing energy-efficient heating and cooling equipment.
-We’ll help you go through this process to confirm you receive the best value from your new mini-split unit.
+Energy companies in Chelan and Wenatchee also usually have rebates for installing energy-efficient heating and cooling equipment.
+We’ll help you navigate this process to ensure you receive the best value from your new mini-split unit.

-Although installing a mini-split is usually pricier than more common heating and cooling systems, it’s a very efficient approach to heat and cool troublesome parts of your residence.
+Although getting a mini-split is typically costlier than more common heating and cooling systems, it’s a highly efficient method to heat and cool troublesome parts of your house.
 These include:

 • Additions.